Grade of ideals with respect to torsion theories: Introduction

+Our methods to prove Theorem \ref{main1} are inspired by \cite[Proposition 1.1.1]{Str} and ideas from \cite{Str}, Chapters 5 and 6.
+The first interest in Theorem \ref{main1} (at least to the authors) comes from its application in \cite[Proposition 5.4]{AS}.
+Also, as an immediate application of Theorem \ref{main1}, we give an affirmative answer to \cite[Question 4.8]{AS}.
+More precisely, let $T$ be an algebra equipped with a value map $v$ over a local ring $(R,\fm)$ and let $M$ be an almost Cohen-Macaulay $T$-module (see Definition \ref{almost}).
+Suppose $\underline{x}:=x_{1},\ldots,x_{r}$ is a generating set for $\fm$ and denote the $i$-th \v{C}ech cohomology module of $M$ with respect to $\underline{x}$ by $H^{i}_{\underline{x}}(M)$.
+Then, in Corollary \ref{ap}, we show that $H^{\dim R}_{\underline{x}}(M)$ is not almost zero.
+This result extends one part of \cite[Proposition 4.7]{AS} when it concerned with algebras rather than modules.

+In Theorem \ref{main1} $\mathrm{(ii)}$, the equality $\mathfrak{T}-\cgrade_{R}(\fa,M)=\mathfrak{T}-\Kgrade_{R}(\fa,M)$ does not true for general modules, even if $\mathfrak{T}=\{0\}$ (see Example~\ref{fin} (ii), below).
+There is a natural question.
+Under what conditions does the equality hold?
+Our second aim is to find such conditions both over modules and torsion theories.
+We consider the \textit{half centered} torsion theories.
 Half centered torsion theories are introduced in \cite{Cah1}.
-Let $L$ be an $R$-module and consider the following torsion theory: In view of \cite[proposition 2.10]{AT2}, every half centered torsion theory is of this type.
-Recall from \cite{DM} that an $R$-module $M$ is called \textit{weakly Laskerian}, if each quotient of $M$ has finitely many weakly associated prime ideals.
-Concerning the grade of ideals with respect to half centered torsion theories, the following is our second main result in this paper (see Theorem~\ref{second}):
+Recall that a torsion theory $\mathfrak{T}$ is called half centered if $M\in \mathfrak{T}$ whenever $R/ \fp\in \mathfrak{T}$ for all $\fp\in\wAss_R(M)$, where $\wAss_R(M)$ is the set of all weakly associated prime ideals of $M$.
+In view of this, half centered torsion theories behave well with respect to certain cycle submodules of a given module.
+This allow us to use the induction.
+In order to perform the inductive step, one assumes the induction hypothesis.
+So, we need to use the notion of \textit{weakly Laskerian} modules.
+Recall from \cite{DM} that an $R$-module $M$ is called weakly Laskerian, if each quotient of $M$ has finitely many weakly associated prime ideals.
+Concerning the grade of ideals with respect to half centered torsion theories, the following is our second main result: